 S f =Pbreak/A

-S f= the tensile strength
+S f= the fracture strength

 Pbreak = the breaking load when the test specimen separates into two or more pieces.